PatrickvanBeelen/groundwaterconductivity/README.md

-the expectations of the selected input style an intermediate standard input file is produced named StuyfzandTable31_Stuyfzandstyle_LMM_broad_input_groundwaterconductivity.rds for the input file StuyfzandTable31.csv and the Stuyfzandstyle input style.
+the expectations of the selected input style an intermediate standard input file is produced named StuyfzandTable31_Stuyfzandstyle_LMM_broad_input_groundwaterconductivity.rds for the input file input_groundwaterconductivity.rda and the Stuyfzand input style.
 Note that the elements are preceded with an x and are expressed in milligrams/liter except for xal which is expressed in microgram/liter, xpo4 which is expressed in milligrams P/liter. xhv is the pH and xecv is